-Cumulative Impact
+Cumulative impact

-The extent of any detrimental landscape or visual impact from two or more wind energy developments and the potential for mitigation.
+The extent of any cumulative detrimental landscape or visual impact or impacts on existing patterns of development from two or more wind energy developments and the potential for mitigation.

-Impact on local communities
+Impact on local communities and residential interests

-The extent of any detrimental impact on communities and local amenity including assessment of the impacts of noise, shadow flicker, visual dominance and the potential for associated mitigation.
+The extent of any detrimental impact on communities, individual dwellings, residents and local amenity, including assessment of the impacts of noise, shadow flicker, visual dominance and the potential for associated mitigation.